inmanta/vyos/CONTRIBUTING.md

 We use [pytest](https://docs.pytest.org/en/7.1.x/contents.html) to write our tests.
 Your PR should include the related test updates or additions, in the appropriate test suite.
 Checkout the existing ones, for instance [interface](/tests/test_interface.py) to get a head start.

-#### Commit atomicity

-When submitting PRs, it is important that you organize your commits in logical units of work.
-You are free to propose a patch/feature with one or many commits, as long as their atomicity is respected.
-This means that no unrelated changes should be included in a commit.

-Writing meaningful commit messages will also help the maintainer who is reviewing your PR.